- >Buying Crypto

 No, Stellar did not come from Bitcoin.
 It not only did not come from Bitcoin, but it uses a completely separate blockchain and a different consensus protocol.

 Yes!
 Stellar transactions are extremely cheap, averaging around a millionth of a USD cent, and are typically completed in 5 seconds or less.
+It’s one of the main selling points of the network.

 Stellar is related to Ripple because they have the same founder, Jed McCaleb, who founded Ripple in 2011 and left in 2014 to form Stellar due to a difference in vision with his counterparts.
 The projects are completely separate despite misconceptions that Stellar was a fork of Ripple.